-- 1. Support maintaining the firm statutory duties and strong substantive standards in the current law and actively promote their consistent interpretation to prevent extinctions and recover species. - 2.
-Support efforts to increase effectiveness of threatened and endangered species conservation under the ESA through improvements to and consistent interpretation of the law, and its funding, administrative implementation, and integration with efforts by other parties, and an increased emphasis on landscape-level conservation. - 3.
+1. Support maintaining the firm statutory duties and strong substantive standards in the current law and actively promote their consistent interpretation to prevent extinctions and recover species.

+- 2. Support efforts to increase funding for development and effective implementation of recovery plans for listed species. - 3.
 Encourage commitment of greater federal, tribal, regional, state, local, and private resources to the purposes of the ESA through outreach, collaboration, education and support for financial and regulatory incentives. - 4.
-Promote more efficient use of existing resources through efforts to lower ESA transactional costs, particularly in listing decisions and critical habitat designations. - 5.
-Support dedicated federal funding for surveys and monitoring to better ascertain the status of species at risk.
-Upon acceptance of a petition for listing, encourage data sharing from federal, tribal, regional, state, local and private entities to document the species' current status. - 6.
-Support adequate funding under section 6 of the ESA to assist states in building a strong partnership for conservation of candidate, threatened, and endangered species and for appropriate monitoring of delisted species. - 7.
-Encourage greater partnerships with state fish and wildlife agencies, Native American tribes, local governments, private landowners, and NGOs in carrying out complementary conservation efforts on private and other nonfederal lands to recover listed species and prevent the need to list additional species. - 8.
-Support with scientific expertise the development of recovery plan biological objectives, quantitative interim and final recovery targets, and assessments of whether an implementation strategy is likely to achieve biological goals, with a broader set of participants contributing to the development of an implementation strategy to achieve those goals. - 9.
-Encourage federal agencies to expand proactive and consistent efforts at all levels of management to conserve endangered, threatened, and other at-risk species using existing authorities, as required by ESA section 7(a)(1). - 10.
-Support the designation of critical habitat and measures to restore, enhance, manage, and protect all occupied and unoccupied habitats on public lands that are essential to recover endangered and threatened species and work with landowners to achieve the same objectives on private lands.
-When a species' recovery is deemed dependent on protection
+Promote efficient use of existing resources through reducing costs of listing decisions and critical habitat designations and in implementing recovery plans for listed species. - 5.
+Support dedicated federal funding for surveys and monitoring to better estimate the status of species at risk.
+Upon acceptance of a petition for listing, encourage data sharing from federal, tribal, regional, state, local and private entities to document the species' status. - 6.
+Support adequate funding under Section 6 of the ESA to assist states in building a strong partnership for conservation of candidate species, recovery of threatened and endangered species, and appropriate monitoring of delisted species. - 7.
+Encourage greater partnerships among state fish and wildlife agencies, Native American tribes, local governments, private landowners, and NGOs in carrying out complementary conservation efforts on private and other nonfederal lands to recover listed species and prevent the need to list additional species. - 8.
+Support using scientific expertise to develop recovery plan biological objectives, quantitative interim and final recovery targets, and to assess whether an implementation strategy is likely to achieve biological goals.
+Involve and use additional stakeholder inputs to help develop implementation strategies to achieve recovery objectives. - 9.
+Encourage federal agencies to expand proactive and consistent efforts at all levels of management to conserve endangered, threatened, and other at-risk species using existing authorities, as required by ESA section 7(a)(1), including soliciting and using the expertise of state fish and wildlife agencies, Native American tribes, and others in a consistent and open manner. - 10.
+Support the designation of critical habitat and measures to restore, enhance, manage, and protect occupied and unoccupied habitats on public lands that are essential to recover endangered and threatened species and work with landowners to achieve the same objectives on private lands.
+When a species' recovery is deemed dependent on protection of particular habitats, these habitats should be identified in a spatially explicit manner within that species' recovery plan. - 11.
+Support establishment of market-based strategies, for example tax incentives, conservation credits, safe harbor agreements, and expanded use of Farm Bill conservation programs and Interior Department private lands programs, to assist and encourage private landowner actions contributing to recovery of listed species and conservation of candidate species.

-- of particular habitats, these habitats should be identified in a spatially explicit manner within that species' recovery plan. - 11.
-Support establishment of market-based strategies including tax incentives, conservation credits, simpler safe harbor agreements, and expanded use of Farm Bill conservation programs and Interior Department private lands programs to assist and encourage private landowner actions contributing to recovery of listed species or conservation of species that are candidates for listing.
-For example, support reinstatement of the Landowner Incentive Program, a program specifically designed to incentivize and assist private landowners in the conservation of listed species, or development of a similar program. - 12.
-Assure that decisions under the ESA are transparent, replicable, and based on robust analyses of the best scientific data available. - 13.
-Encourage federal ESA decision-makers to solicit and use the expertise of state fish and wildlife agencies, Native American tribes, and others in a consistent and open manner. - 14.
-Encourage federal agencies to work with ESA decision-makers, state fish and wildlife agencies, and other experts from the scientific community in section 7 interagency consultations to resolve areas of scientific disagreement or uncertainty during development of biological assessments and to design actions conservatively when faced with scientific uncertainty about project impacts or the adequacy of offsetting measures. - 15.
+- 12. Encourage federal ESA decision-makers to ensure that decisions under the ESA are transparent and based on robust, rigorous analyses of the best scientific data available. - 13.
+Encourage U.S. Fish and Wildlife Service and National Marine Fisheries Service decisionmakers to work cooperatively with state fish and wildlife agencies and other experts from the scientific community in Section 7 interagency consultations to resolve areas of scientific disagreement or uncertainty during development of biological assessments and to act with the protection of the species foremost when faced with scientific uncertainty about project impacts or the adequacy of offsetting measures. - 14.
 Support strong funding for the State Wildlife Grants program and encourage broad governmental and non-governmental partnerships in the implementation of State Wildlife Action Plans as one mechanism to slow the addition of new species to the federal list of threatened and endangered species.

-Approved by Council August 2011.
-Expires October 2016.
+Approved by Council November 2017.
+Expires October 2022.